Blog - Traffic Masters· · Loading…

 Sessions: Total visits to your site.
 One user can generate multiple sessions.

 Pageviews: How many pages were viewed.
-A good engagement signal—more pageviews per session means visitors explore your content.
+More pageviews per session means visitors explore your content.
+This is a good engagement signal.

 New vs. Returning Users: New users show growth.
 Returning users show engagement and loyalty.